schw4b/quarto_uzh/README.md

-# quarto_uzh
+# Quarto template for UZH

-Quarto Document with UZH look &amp; feel
+Quarto document template with UZH look &amp; feel.

+An example of a report can be found here <https://github.com/schw4b/titanic>.